 - Sign up for our data stats alert service.

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Due to there being a period of 2 to 8 weeks between completion and registration of sales, volume figures based on the month of date of entry are presented up to September 2021 because October 2021 and November 2021 figures are likely to change when more recent sales applications data are received.↩
+- Due to there being a period of 2 to 8 weeks between completion and registration of sales, volume figures based on the month of date of entry are presented up to September 2022 because September 2022 and October 2022 figures are likely to change when more recent sales applications data are received.↩

-- Na h-Eileanan Siar increased by 0.4 per cent.
-Local authority areas where sales volumes within the 12 months to September 2021 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩
+- Na h-Eileanan Siar increased by 26.9 per cent.
+Local authority areas where sales volumes within the 12 months to September 2022 represent less than 1.0 per cent of all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩